Morris Plan Banks

 Morris Plan Banks were part of a historic banking system in the United States created to assist the middle class in obtaining loans that were often difficult to obtain at traditional banks.
 They were established by Arthur J. Morris (1881–1973), a lawyer in Norfolk, Virginia, who noticed the difficulty his working clients had in getting loans.
 The first was started in 1910 in Norfolk, and the second in Atlanta in 1911.

 The plans established installment credit for customers.
 Lending required the borrower to provide references and proof of earnings to establish the borrower's credit worthiness.
 The banks gave depositors interest to secure funds for the loans.
 The banks were eventually organized as a New York-based banking organization (holding company) and made small loans to moderate income families through banks in more than 100 U.S. cities.
 In 1917, credit life insurance plans were offered.
 Morris Banks made 1,760,000 loans in its first 12 years, amounting to about $320 million.

 The banks were affected by the Great Depression and changes to the banking industry in its aftermath.

 Origins of the concept

 In 1910, attorney Arthur J. Morris (1881–1973) opened the Fidelity Savings and Trust Company in Norfolk, Virginia, which made small loans to working people under a concept he called "Morris Plan".
-Under this lending approach, would-be borrowers had to submit references from two people of like character and earnings power who would guarantee the borrower's creditworthiness, and agreed to repay the loan through the purchase of Installment Thrift Certificates in weekly installments that would repay the face value of the loan.
+Under this lending approach, would-be borrowers had to submit references from two people of like character and earnings power who would guarantee the borrower's creditworthiness, and agreed to repay the face value of the loan through the purchase of Thrift Certificates in weekly installments.
 Morris Plan Banks expanded to more than 100 locations in the United States.
 At the time Morris Plan banks first appeared in 1910, few institutions existed for provision of consumer credit to low-and middle-income individuals.

-Morris Plans pioneered the use of automotive financing (through arrangements between the Morris Plan Company of America, essentially a holding company for Morris Plan banks, and the Studebaker Corporation).
-The associated Morris Plan Insurance Society similarly pioneered credit life insurance (as it allowed for the loan to be repaid if the borrower died during the term of the loan, with any residue going to the estate).